 Many hours were spent through the winter and spring in construction, and by September of 2000 the building was closed in and the interior work was complete, except for the sanctuary.
 The first service in the building was held on September 10, 2000.

 Since its inception, Alma Bible Church has continued on a steady pattern of growth.
-We have gone from just a few families in 1989 to a regular attendance now that averages just under 150 people on any given Sunday.
+We have gone from just a few families in 1989 to a regular attendance now of between 110-130 people on any given Sunday.

 While we exist today as an independent Bible church, functioning autonomously from any denominational office or governing body, we do share in a rich heritage having roots in what is known as the “Plymouth Brethren” movement.
 Names such as George Muller and John Nelson Darby stand out in the beginnings of the Brethren back in the early 1800’s.
 In the early days of Alma Bible Church, it fit very much in the mold of the Brethren churches having two services every Sunday morning – one for communion and open sharing and the other for preaching/teaching.